lea-yamashiro/policy-analysis-registry/instructions.md

-# Tasks for the Public Policy Research and Outreach (PPRO) track
+# Instructions for searching and recording policy analyses into the policy analysis registry

 ## Main Task  (suggested level of effort in hours)